Summer brings a seasonal abundance of delicious new foods and is the perfect time to introduce new fresh fruits and vegetables to the entire family.

 Try these four summer produce superstars:

 Do your kids resist fruits and vegetables?
 Give buttery avocados a try.
 Avocados can be added to tacos, as a spread on grilled cheese sandwiches or with some eggs and fruit in the morning.
-They contain heart-healthy monounsaturated fat as well as fiber, vitamin E, potassium and vitamin C.
+They contain heart-healthy monounsaturated fat as well as fiber, vitamin E and potassium.

-Technically a fruit, tomatoes provide fiber, vitamins A and C, potassium and other important vitamins and minerals.
+While your family might enjoy debating if tomatoes are a vegetable or fruit, this superstar provides dietary fiber, vitamins A and C, potassium and other important vitamins and minerals.
 Available in a variety of colors and sizes, their naturally high water content makes tomatoes a hydrating choice.
 Slice tomatoes and serve with a little olive oil, basil, salt and pepper.
 Add them to sandwiches.
 Or, chop them up and toss them into salads and pasta dishes.
 Another fun idea: Have your kids help you make fresh salsa.

 Serve watermelon wedges for dessert or cut into cubes and mix into a fruit salad.
 Try putting watermelon chunks in the blender with ice, lime juice and honey for a refreshing slushy drink kids will love.

 Jessica Cording, MS, RD, CDN, is a registered dietitian and writer in New York City.

 Looking for credible nutrition information and recommendations?
 The Academy of Nutrition and Dietetics' network of credentialed food and nutrition practitioners are ready to help!